setup.py

 export ARCHFLAGS='-arch arm64 -arch x86_64'

 To build packages for multiple architectures on Linux, I recommend cross-compilation.
-This ensures that your packge doesn't depend on any libraries (including GLIBC) from the build server.
-You can use the cross-compilers from https://github.com/tttapa/docker-cross-python, which also include pre-built cross-compiled versions of Python.
+This ensures that your package doesn't depend on any libraries (including GLIBC) from the build server.
+You can use the modern GCC cross-compilers from https://github.com/tttapa/python-dev, which also include pre-built cross-compiled versions of Python.